tbela99/gzip/docs/images.md

 ### Convert Images to Webp

-Convert images to Avif and Webp when this format is supported by the HTTP client.
+Convert images to Avif and Webp when the support is advertised by the HTTP client.
 Avif requires PHP >= 8.1 and GD support

 ### Convert Inline Background